top of page

 2. Make the "Explore Mars" Layer the top layer and move the "Thermal Inertia" layer under it.
 See screen shot on theright.

-3. Move the slider back and forth in the "Explore Mars" Layer to change the layer transparency.
+3. Move the slider back and forth in the "Explore Mars" layer to change the layer transparency.

 4. Zoom in as desired.